rawitat/gtypist_lessons/programming_quotes.typ

 I:Charlie Campbell
 S:JavaScript is the duct tape of the internet.

+*:SCRIPT_19
+I:Erik Naggum, "comp.lang.lisp", Nov 2000
+S:The Perl programmer who veers off the road into the forest will get out of :his car and cut down each and every tree that blocks his progress, then drive :a few meters and repeat the whole process.
+Whether he gets where he wanted :to go or not is immaterial - a Perl programmer will happily keep moving forward :and look busy.
+ :
+ :It's not that Perl programmers are idiots, it's that the language rewards :idiotic behavior in a way that no other language or tool has ever done.

+*:SCRIPT_20
+I:G. van Rossum
+S:Don't you hate code that's not properly indented?
+Making it [indenting] part :of the syntax guarantees that all code is properly indented.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU